Ben Walker (firefighter): Accolades

 Walker was shortlisted for Fire magazine's Excellence in Fire and Emergency Awards in 2017 for Training Provider of the Year, the only individual to be rather than any organisation, and with Shan Raffel and Michael Benge for "International Best Practise".

-Walker is regarded as an innovative and effective teacher of Firefighters with noted ability to explain complex concepts in simple terms.
-At present his books have been translated into Arabic, Chinese, Farsi, French, Korean, Spanish.
+Walker is notable for his presentation of complex concepts in simple terms.
+At present his books have been translated into Arabic, Chinese, French, Korean, Persian and Spanish.

 It is rumoured, though unsupported, that Walker was nominated for and declined a Queen's Fire Service Medal.
 He is not believed to have made any public comment on the matter.

+Walker was previously a Fellow of the Institution of Fire Engineers.

-Walker is a Team GB Veterans Judo international in the middleweight categories of under 81 and under 90 kilogrammes, a British Judo Association competitive 2nd Dan fighting out of Wolverhampton.
+Walker is a Team GB Veterans Judo international in the middleweight categories of under 81 and under 90 kilogrammes, a British Judo Association competitive 2nd Dan fighting out of Wolverhampton Judo Club.